KrzysztofProgramming/ShopProjectSpring/README.md

 - storing data and in MongoDB cloud

 ## To do:
--Create second version of the app using PostgreSQL instead of MongoDB
+- Create second version of the app using PostgreSQL instead of MongoDB